gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

 ## More Caveats

-Unfortunately, there are a few things of note when it comes to HA in a Kubernetes cluster that may be "surprising" and are hard to mitigate:
+Unfortunately, there are a few more things of note when it comes to HA in a Kubernetes cluster that may be "surprising" and hard to mitigate:

 - If the `kubelet` restarts, it will report all pods as `NotReady` on startup until it reruns its probes ([#100277](https://github.com/kubernetes/kubernetes/issues/100277)), which leads to temporary endpoint and load balancer target removal ([#102367](https://github.com/kubernetes/kubernetes/issues/102367)).
-Pull requests to improve from our colleagues were rejected.
-Even with support from one of the Kubernetes networking SIG chairs, who joined the discussion and was also questioning the current behavior, the topic didn't move forward.
-Gardener uses rolling updates and a jitter to spread necessary `kubelet` restarts as good as possible, but the underlying problem remains unsolved in Kubernetes.
+This topic is somewhat controversial.
+Gardener uses rolling updates and a jitter to spread necessary `kubelet` restarts as good as possible.
 - If a `kube-proxy` pod on a node turns `NotReady`, all load balancer traffic to all pods (on this node) under services with `externalTrafficPolicy` `local` will cease as the load balancer will then take this node out of serving.
-This makes no sense and was discussed by us in [Slack Kubernetes #sig-network](https://kubernetes.slack.com/archives/C09QYUH5W/p1642764716200400), but the maintainers remain reluctant (like above) to change the current behavior (even though nobody could remember why this was ever done or deliver a reason why it may be a good thing to keep).
+This topic is somewhat controversial as well.
 So, please remember that `externalTrafficPolicy` `local` not only has the disadvantage of imbalanced traffic spreading, but also a dependency to the kube-proxy pod that may and will be unavailable during updates.
-Gardener uses rolling updates to spread necessary `kube-proxy` updates as good as possible, but the underlying problem remains unsolved in Kubernetes.
+Gardener uses rolling updates to spread necessary `kube-proxy` updates as good as possible.

-These things of note are just a start and by no means complete.
+These are just a few additional considerations.
 They may or may not affect you, but other intricacies may.
 It's a reminder to be watchful as Kubernetes may have one or two relevant quirks that you need to consider (and will probably only find out over time and with extensive testing).

 ## Meaningful Availability

 Finally, let's go back to where we started.
-We recommended to measure the [*meaningful availability*](https://research.google/pubs/pub50828) (as opposed to the *meaningless availability*, a term coined by a great colleague of mine who introduced me to the subject matter).
+We recommended to measure [meaningful availability](https://research.google/pubs/pub50828).
 For instance, in Gardener, we do not trust only internal signals, but track also whether Gardener or the control planes that it manages are externally available through the external DNS records and load balancers, SNI-routing Istio gateways, etc. (the same path all users must take).
 It's a huge difference whether the API server's internal readiness probe passes or the user can actually reach the API server and it does what it's supposed to do.
 Most likely, you will be in a similar spot and can do the same.

 What you do with these signals is another matter.
 Maybe there are some actionable metrics and you can trigger some active fail-over, maybe you can only use it to improve your HA setup altogether.
 In our case, we also use it to deploy mitigations, e.g. via our [dependency-watchdog](https://github.com/gardener/dependency-watchdog) that watches, for instance, Gardener-managed API servers and shuts down components like the controller managers to avert cascading knock-off effects (e.g. melt-down if the `kubelets` cannot reach the API server, but the controller managers can and start taking down nodes and pods).

 Either way, understanding how users perceive your service is key to the improvement process as a whole.
 Even if you are not struck by a zone outage, the measures above and tracking the meaningful availability will help you improve your service.

-Thank you.
+Thank you for your interest.